microsoft/MixedRealityToolkit-Unity/README.md

 #### VertexLitConfigurableTransparent.shader
 Feature configurable vertex lit transparent shader.
 Use when a higher performance but lower precision lighting trade-off is acceptable, and transparency is needed.

-#### Occlusion.shader
-A basic occlusion shader that can be used to occlude objects behind spatial mapping meshes.
-Use SpatialMappingManager.SetSurfaceMaterial() to use this material with the spatial mapping data.

-#### Wireframe.shader
-A basic wireframe shader that can be used for rendering spatial mapping meshes.
-Use SpatialMappingManager.SetSurfaceMaterial() to use this material with the spatial mapping data.

 ---
 ##### [Go back up to the table of contents.](https://github.com/Microsoft/HoloToolkit-Unity#holotoolkit-unity)